-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” usually makes you think of the air outside your home.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” usually makes you think of the air outside your home.
 In reality, indoor air quality can be just as harmful as outdoor air.
 It makes sense.
 We are spending additional time indoors and our residences are becoming more energy-efficient, which means they’re air tight and trapping contaminants inside.
 You ought to know what’s negatively influencing your indoor air quality to help make it better.
 Here are three common problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be hard.
 Higher amounts of humidity can assist with the growth of mold, mildew and bacteria.
 Small amounts of humidity can harm your mucous membranes and increase the likelihood of contracting a cold or flu and increase other respiratory problems.
 Plus, your home’s furniture and woodwork can be impaired by both low and high humidity levels.
 Fortunately, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most frequent indoor allergen is dust mites.
 As a matter of fact, their droppings are one of the most prevalent causes of asthma and allergy symptoms.
 Since dust mites are attracted to pillows and bedding, your bedroom is a haven for allergens.
 Another big culprit is pet dander.
 So, if your pets sleep your bedroom, even more allergens are building up.
 You can reduce the number of allergens in your bedroom by washing your bedding frequently and using a vacuum that has a HEPA filter.
 You can take getting rid of allergens to a new level with a whole-home air filtration system.
 A professional from Allstar Heating & Air Conditioning can show you all your options and help you find the perfect system for your needs.
 3. Household Chemicals and Odors While you might think it’s logical to conceal bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—as a result of the chemicals they consist of.
 This can also hold true for other household cleaners.
 Plus, these dangers can be even more threatening to children and elderly people with respiratory issues.
 These health risks are even more reason to research a Lennox® whole-home filtration system.
 The air in your living space should help your health, not harm it.
 We want to offer our expertise to ensure you have the best indoor air quality available.
 To schedule an in-home air assessment or ask us any questions about indoor air quality, call us at 805-688-4018.
-If it’s easier for you, you can also schedule your appointment with us online.